RinseOne/ansible-playbooks/README.md

 Similarly to above, substitute `VERSION` with the actual version.

+Optionally, when `-e "pause_after_instance_ready=true"` flag is specified, the playbook will pause after the web app candidate instance is ready, before taking its AMI and shutting it down.

 ## SSH to Bastion and beyond

+Prerequiesite: `ssh-agent` must be running on local machine and it must have the keys added to it via `ssh-add`.

 External SSH sessions can only be established to the bastion host.
 Get the IP address of the bastion host from the AWS console, and then